 SEVP mandates that ISS terminate a student's F-1 status if they are on a non-study abroad LOA.
-If your F-1 is terminated, you must return to Bennington for two consecutive semesters in full-time status in order to be eligible for Post Completion Optional Practical Training or Curricular Practical Training.
+If your F-1 is terminated, you must return to Bennington for two consecutive semesters in full-time status in order to be eligible for Curricular Practical Training (CPT) or Pre or Post Completion Optional Practical Training (OPT).

 Returning to Bennington